-Research is critical for designing, developing, operating, and assessing an effective cloud seeding program.
-Research helps us to address policy questions and public concerns; and to ensure we are sufficiently meeting objectives of water supply enhancement in regions where operations occur.
+Research is critical for designing, developing, operating, monitoring, and assessing an effective cloud seeding program.
+Research helps the Idaho Water Resource Board (IWRB) address policy questions and public concerns; and to ensure the objectives of water supply enhancements are sufficiently being met in regions where operations occur.

-The SNOWIE research project served as a catalyst across the drought stricken western United States; suddenly we had proof of a method to bring more water to basins in need.
-So we proved cloud seeding works… but “how well does it work?”
-Quantification of effects is currently the next big evolution in the science of cloud seeding.
-Conducting research provides data, which can then be used to develop models, that will ultimately help us to understand how much water is being generated.
+The SNOWIE research project served as a catalyst across the drought stricken western United States.
+Suddenly there was proof of a method to bring more water to basins in need.
+Cloud seeding has been proven to work… but “how well does it work?”
+Quantification of the effects from cloud seeding is currently the next big evolution in the science of cloud seeding.
+Conducting research provides data, which can then be used to develop models that will ultimately help the IWRB understand how much water is being generated, and how it may effect water supply in a the system.

 Models are also essential for forecasting storms to inform cloud seeding operations, determining the feasibility of new projects and developing project designs, and assessing broad potential for cloud seeding across a region.

 Figure 1.
-Timeline of Idaho Water Resource Boards research and development projects
+Timeline of the Idaho Water Resource Boards research and development projects

 Research Projects